BEER MARKET STUDY

 The problem, as in the US, is that nearly every beer takes that strategy and basically does the same thing with it.
 The tactic by itself is fine.
 It’s just like everything else in beer marketing.
-The brands all start to run together in the minds of consumers.
+When that happens, brands all start to run together in the minds of consumers.

-It’s no wonder then that the brands with the most meaning step out of the usual beer comfort zone, whether a US domestic or an import, Corona, Stella Artois, Guinness and, to a lesser extent, Heineken.
+The brands with the most meaning step out of the usual beer comfort zone.
+Whether its a US domestic or an import, Corona, Stella Artois, Guinness and, to a lesser extent, Heineken.

-This is how the beer situation stands: Budweiser is still far and away the market leader (both nationally and globally), but it has lost some market share after being bought by InBev.
+This is how the beer situation stands: Budweiser is still far and away the market leader (both nationally and globally).
+However, it has lost some market share after being bought by InBev.
 Coors Light has made inroads and Miller continues to flounder, while spirits are taking market share away from the beer category itself.

-What we haven’t mentioned is the elephant in the room: Craft beers.
-The category itself is rising, with sales increasing more than 12% in 2011 as these “serious” beer drinkers consider the big American lagers a waste of time.
+What we haven’t mentioned in this beer market study is the elephant in the room: Craft beers.
+The category itself is rising, with with market share for the category at 12.3% as these “serious” beer drinkers consider the big American lagers a waste of time.

 There are several reasons for this increase.
 The number of breweries has grown and the increased distribution of craft beers to bars across the nation has helped lift the category as a whole.
 Each time a new brewery pops up, craft beers have more opportunity to sell their beer.
 Distribution, once the main barrier to adoption for craft beers, is increasing.

-There are also more craft beers out there than ever, which means the category is increasing market share but the individual players are not.
+There are also more craft beers (more than we can mention in this beer market study) out there than ever, which means the category is increasing market share but the individual players are not.
 Basically, they are relying on distribution and, to some extent, the appeal of their packaging and name to gain acceptance.
 (There is, for example, a beer called Moose Drool.
 And it’s not bad.)

-We have done research and brand projects for clients in the beer industry, including for some of the leading craft beers, and the brand face of the typical craft beer drinker is “new and different.”
-That is, the usual craft beer drinker wants to try something new and different, which is why they often drink the local beer or something different than what they have been drinking.
+We have done research and brand projects for clients in the beer industry, including for some of the leading craft beers.
+The brand face of the typical craft beer drinker is “new and different.”
+We know of what we speak in this beer market study.
+That is, the usual craft beer drinker wants to try something new and different.
+This is why they often drink the local beer or something different than what they have been drinking.